worldpeaceenginelabs/CLOUD-ATLAS.OS/README.md

 <br><br>

 ### 4. MissionTV
-A decentralized video platform where users showcase their real-world impact, livestream progress on community missions, and receive direct support through donations and tips.
-A purpose-driven Twitch meets TikTok, fully integrated into the OS.
+A decentralized video platform like Twitch — but for real-world impact.
+Users stream their mission progress, earn tips, and inspire others to act.
+It’s social change as entertainment, with viewers funding and joining in, live.
+Fueling social change through engaging video content.
+<br><br>

 ![image](https://github.com/user-attachments/assets/e1cfd825-32bc-4580-ae41-09511b0664a9)
 <br><br>